ankitects/anki-manual/src/deck-options.md

 ### Review sort order
-The default order prioritizes cards that have been waiting longest, so that if you have a backlog of reviews, the longest waiting ones will appear first.
-If you have a large backlog that will take more than a few days to clear, or wish to see cards in subdeck order, you may find the alternate sort orders preferable.
+- Due date, then random: Anki will prioritize cards that have been waiting longest, sorting all of them randomly in your study session.
+- Due date, then deck: Anki will prioritize cards that have been waiting longest, showing first those on the upper decks.
+- Deck, then Due date: Anki will prioritize cards on the upper decks, showing first those that have been waiting longest.
+- Ascending Intervals: Anki will prioritize cards with smaller intervals (most recently reviewed, first)
+- Descending Intervals: Anki will prioritize cards with larger intervals (most recently reviewed, last)

 #### More info
 Please, check also [this section on on the manual](https://docs.ankiweb.net/studying.html#display-order)